-At first the mood was heavy loaded with war facts.
+At first, the mood was heavily loaded with war facts.
 But after some beers, it was lifted by the deep appreciation that we can live in peace in Europe these days.
 Thanks to all those people who fought for us and sacrificed their lives so we could live in peace.

 Best Hotels in Ypres

-B&B Ter Vesten, local run bed and breakfast.
-It is centrally located south of the main centre but still within the main ring.
+B&B Ter Vesten, local run bed, and breakfast.
+It is centrally located south of the main center but still within the main ring.
 It has a small garden and a homey feel.
 Check for prices and availability here.

 @Cocoon is also a Bed and Breakfast style accommodation in Ypres Belgium.
-It offers private check in and unbeatable location right in the heart of town.
+It offers private check-in and an unbeatable location right in the heart of town.
 Check here if you can stay at Cocoon because places are limited.

 Have you been to Ypres?
 What was your top thing to do in Ypres?
 Did you enjoy your time in the city?
 Please share what you’ve learned.